-Nanyima staff were invited to submit an expression that care outcomes are now aligning with the of interest to join the palliative are and advance wishes of residents and family.
-This is a result of care plan working group.
-This group discussed the enhanced linkages between Nanyima and outcomes of audits, priorities, and goals.
-The specialist palliative care providers, and the increase working group includes registered nurses, carers, in staff confidence and knowledge. catering, operations, administration staff, allied Nanyima is confident that these actions will health providers and family members.
-Regardless continue to benefit its residents from their first till of their department, all staff have a shared goal their last day. of gaining confidence in advance care planning, palliative, end of life and after death care.
-The clinical co-ordinator took on the role of champion Key outcomes for this project.
+Nanyima staff were invited to submit an expression of interest to join the palliative are and advance care plan working group.
+This group discussed outcomes of audits, priorities, and goals.
+The working group includes registered nurses, carers, catering, operations, administration staff, allied health providers and family members.
+Regardless of their department, all staff have a shared goal of gaining confidence in advance care planning, palliative, end of life and after death care.
+The clinical co-ordinator took on the role of champion for this project.